 Rankings and reputation

-The University of Surrey’s Department of Computer Science is ranked highly in the UK and world university league tables, reflecting the Department’s reputation for conducting leading-edge research and providing an outstanding teaching and learning environment.
+Computer science is ranked highly in the UK and world university league tables, reflecting the department’s reputation for conducting leading-edge research and providing an outstanding teaching and learning environment.

 Here are some highlights from the most recent international and UK league tables.
 You can read more about our progress in the SJTU Academic Ranking of World Universities (ARWU) and The Guardian University Guide below.

 International league tables

 Top 150 for computer science and engineering in the ShanghaiRanking's Global Ranking of Academic Subjects 2018.

 Surrey has been ranked top ten in the UK for computer science and information systems by the Guardian University Guide 2019, see the full league table results.

 2014 Research Excellence Framework (REF)